The Korean Zombie: Sengoku

 Jung then entered the 2009 Sengoku Featherweight Grand-Prix and was matched up with Shintaro Ishiwatari in his first-round fight at Sengoku 7.
 After dropping Ishiwatari once in stand-up striking, Jung hit Ishiwatari with a right hand forcing him to give up his back.
 From there Jung sunk in a rear-naked choke submission forcing Ishiwatari to submit at 4:29 of the first round.

 In his second-round fight at Sengoku 8 on May 2, 2009, he lost via unanimous decision to Masanori Kanehara officially eliminating him from the tournament.
 The decision was considered questionable by the English commentators and many fans (especially given Sengoku's history of biased decisions against Korean fighters), who felt that Jung had done enough to deserve the decision.
 On June 7, 2009, it was announced Jung would face American Matt Jaggers at Sengoku 9 in a reserve bout for the tournament with the winner stepping in as a replacement should some of the remaining fighters be unable to continue.
 Jung ended up winning the fight by triangle choke submission at 1:25 of the second round, but was not required to step in as a replacement.

 World Extreme Cagefighting

 Chan Sung Jung then signed with World Extreme Cagefighting.
-He made his American and WEC debut against Leonard Garcia (who replaced injured opponent Cub Swanson) on April 24, 2010 at WEC 48 losing by an extremely controversial split decision.
+He made his American and WEC debut against Leonard Garcia (who replaced injured opponent Cub Swanson) on April 24, 2010 at WEC 48 Jung lost the fight via split decision.
 Many MMA publications and fans (including many in the Sacramento home crowd) opposed the decision, which has led again to questions about the accuracy of the fight judging.
-However, the bout was awarded the Fight of the Night honors, this was later declared the Fight of the Year by the Wrestling Observer Newsletter.
+However, the bout was awarded the Fight of the Night honors; this was later declared the Fight of the Year by the Wrestling Observer Newsletter.

 Jung next faced George Roop on September 30, 2010, at WEC 51.
 He lost the fight via knockout due to a head kick in the second round.